testdrivenio/django-aloe-bdd/example_bdd/README.md

     | 3  | 1     | 2     | PENDING |
 ```

-You also refactor your test step to use a new API, `/friendship-requests`.
+Refactor your test step to use a new API, `/friendship-requests`.

 **example/features/friendship_steps.py**